Extra-curricular and enrichment programme

 In addition, the department raises money for several national charity initiatives.
 Most recently they organised Sport Relief Week 2020, raising £4,332.33.
 Over the past 6 years (remembering that Sports Relief takes place every other year; 3 Sport Relief weeks, ONLY 15 days) Ridgeway has raised an incredible £8,222.28.

 Finally, the PE Department runs a very successful Sports Leadership Academy, striving to give all students the following opportunities:

 - Year 12 Sports Leaders– working towards gaining a Sports Leaders Qualification.

 - Year 10 Gold Ambassadors– focus on in-house leadership and developing their leadership skills, following a scheme of work across the academic year.

 - Year 9 Silver Ambassadors– work in the local primary schools and introduction to leadership skills, following a scheme of work across the academic year.

 - Year 9 Emerald Ambassadors– focus on improving behaviour and confidence within school and introduction to leadership skills, leading inter-form competitions for Years 7 and 8.

 - Year 8 & 9 Inclusion Champions – Hertfordshire are developing a new strand of leadership to support and develop opportunities for more students of varying abilities.
 This is a brand-new opportunity which is a county approach to promote and engage mainstream leadership using additional needs and disabilities as the delivery mechanism – to develop physical activities for pupils who do not normally take part or have additional needs themselves.

 - Sports Leaders– Across Years 8, 9, 10, 11 and 12 a variety of students assist events with our primary schools and Level 2 Secondary Competitions.

-If you have any queries or questions relating to Sports Leadership, please contact Mr R Carolan, Head of the Sports Leadership Academy.
+If you have any queries or questions relating to Sports Leadership, please contact Mr S Cooper, Head of the Sports Leadership Academy.